Surfshark vs Atlas VPN

 No valueSurfsharkAtlasVPN

-Subscription periodsOne month, one year, two yearsOne month, one year, three years
+Subscription periodsOne month, one year, two yearsOne month, one year, two years

 Money back guarantee30 days30 days

-Regardless of whether you choose Surfshark or Atlas VPN, you’re protected with their risk-free 30-day money-back guarantees.
-You then have a full 30 days to try their services out for yourself and, if you change your mind, request a full refund for your money back.
+Regardless of whether you choose Surfshark or Atlas VPN, you’re protected with their risk-free 30-day money-back guarantees. if you’re not impressed, just request a full refund.

 Surfshark vs Atlas VPN features